pablovalle/MT_of_VLAs/README.md

 cd {this_repo/experiments}
 ./{follow_up_generator.sh}.sh -e <env> -m <model> [options]
 ```
 > **Note:** Pre-generated follow-up cases used in our evaluation are available in [data/FollowUp](/data/FollowUp/).
-Remove this folder if you want to regenerate test cases.
+Remove, rename or move this folder if you want to regenerate test cases.

 | Flag | Status   | Description                                                                                     |
 |------|----------|-------------------------------------------------------------------------------------------------|